Using Ollama on Quest#

 config_params = tomllib.load(f)

-If your create_stories.toml file is in a different location than the create_stories.py script, you will want to replace Path with the absolute path to your create_stories.toml file.
+If create_stories.toml is located in a different directory than create_stories.py, replace the argument to Path with the absolute path to the configuration file create_stories.toml.

 llm_model = config_params["model"]["llm_model"]